Types of Encryption for in Motion, in Use, at Rest Data

 Here are just a few examples of controls that ensure data security through encryption across different cloud vendors:

 - Ensure all S3 buckets employ encryption-at-rest for AWS

 - Ensure web app is using the latest version of TLS encryption for Azure

-- Ensure VM disks for critical VMs are encrypted with Customer-Supplied Encryption Keys (CSEK) for GCP
+- Ensure VM disks for critical VMs are encrypted with Customer-Supplied Encryption Keys (CSEK) for Google Cloud

 - Ensure server-side encryption is set to 'Encrypt with Service Key' for Alibaba

 Receive our latest blog posts and product updates.